-Understanding barcode inventory management system basics: barcodes and product codes
+Barcode basics: Understanding barcodes and product codes

+Today, we are going to cover the barcode basics regarding barcodes and product codes.
+We’ll begin with an example for produce.
 Product information for produce is regulated by the International Federation for Produce Standards.
 Most other food items and consumer goods that you can find around the house or workplace use product code standards created by the GS1 organization.

 “The GS1 System provides for the use of unambiguous numbers to identify goods, services, assets, and locations worldwide.
 These numbers can be represented in barcodes to enable their electronic reading wherever required in business processes.
 The system is designed to overcome the limitations of using company, organisation, or sector specific coding systems, and to make trading much more efficient and responsive to customers.”